hereismari/mnist-tensorflow/README.md

 evolving from a very simple model to a nice model that achieves 99% accuracy in the test data.

-In the end I'll also show how to make an android app with your model in which you can draw and see if the model gets your drawing right.
+If you want to do an android app check [this link](https://github.com/mari-linhares/mnist-android-tensorflow)

 Have fun :party:!